Short answer

 One of the justifications is «legitimate interest», but as you can see in Directive 2002/58/EC, «legitimate interest» does not suffice as an excuse to send marketing emails and cold emails to your prospects – and remember that Directive 2002/58/EC prevails over the GDPR in this matters.

-And furthermore, «legitimate interest» is only applicable to cases such as preventing harm from falling upon someone, like preventing fraud or ensuring security systems.
+Furthermore, «legitimate interest» is only applicable to cases such as preventing harm from falling upon someone, like preventing fraud or ensuring security systems.
 Things that, if someone did not know, would present a risk to them or their organisation.
 This is even clarified by the European Commission, on a page called: What does ‘grounds of legitimate interest’ mean?

 However, it should be obvious that «legitimate interest» is a very specific situation, otherwise, it would mean that anyone can contact anyone about anything, rendering the whole GDPR obsolete.